top of page

 We encourage community members, elected officials, and transportation partners to stay engaged and to share feedback throughout the year.
 Together, we can build a transportation future that supports all residents, businesses, and travelers in southwest Missouri.

-Through comprehensive stakeholder engagement, public surveys, and in-depth data analysis, the plan reflects current transportation challenges and identifies practical opportunities to enhance access to essential services.
-It prioritizes:
+Developed through comprehensive stakeholder engagement, public surveys, and in-depth data analysis, the plan reflects current transportation challenges and identifies practical, actionable opportunities to improve access to essential services.
+Key priorities include:

-With TAC’s adoption, the 2025–2030 plan now serves as the region’s guiding document for human services transportation planning.
-It will support efforts to secure funding, align local initiatives with state and federal priorities, and implement equitable transit solutions that promote accessibility, independence, and quality of life for all residents.
+With TAC’s adoption, the 2022–2027 plan now serves as the region’s guiding document for human services transportation planning.
+It will support efforts to secure funding, align local initiatives with state and federal priorities, and advance equitable transit solutions that promote accessibility, independence, and quality of life for all residents.

 Human Transit Coordination Plan 2017